 Neil started with Jumpstart in 2003 as an AmeriCorps VISTA (Volunteers in Service to America) and has continued with the program to help it grow and expand.
 As Director of the program, Neil hires, trains, and manages work-study students serving as tutors to pre-school children in the Fresno area.
 He also works with a Jumpstart student volunteer coordinator to organize volunteer projects for Jumpstart employees and other Fresno State students.

 Mellissa Jessen-Hiser, Assistant Director

 Mellissa joined the Richter Center team in 2008 and serves as the advisor of the Richter Center Ambassadors.
 She is an instructor of Community Service 1 and enjoys helping students identify service projects that will provide them with opportunities for personal and professional growth.
-Along with the university's Student Involvement office, Mellissa helps coordinate the Alternative Spring Break program.
-She also co-advises the Richter Center Reflection Facilitators and is heavily involved with the center’s online presence including the website, the Epicenter e-newsletter, and social media.
+Mellissa coordinates the university's Alternative Break program.
+She also co-advises the Richter Center Reflection Facilitators and Service-Learning Coaches and manages the center’s online presence including the website, the Epicenter e-newsletter, and social media.

 Trisha Studt, Community Partnerships Coordinator

 Trisha has worked with the Richter Center since 2002 and her main focus is to be a link between the campus and Community Benefit Organizations.
 She helps nonprofit agencies recruit student volunteers to support their mission and the positive work they do in our community.
 She is happy to talk to students looking for community service opportunities, to nonprofit agencies looking for students, or to staff and faculty looking for more information on how they can be better connected in the community in which they live and work.
 The best way to contact Trish is via email.